AdobeXD/plugin-samples/scenegraph.md

 <a name="RepeatGrid+width"></a>

 ### repeatGrid.width : <code>number</code>
 Defines size of the RepeatGrid.
 Cells are created and destroyed as necessary to fill the current size.
-Cells that only partially fitwill be clipped.
+Cells that only partially fit will be clipped.

 **Kind**: instance property of [<code>RepeatGrid</code>](#RepeatGrid)